 Stick to the plan.

+When you make a debt snowball spreadsheet, you need to stick to it.
 Pay the minimum amount due on all the other debts apart from the one on top of the spreadsheet.
 Once you’ve paid off your first debt, use the payment from that debt right onto the next one.
 Don’t, for any reason, pocket the saving.
 Continue paying only the minimum amount on all your other debts.
 Ultimately, you’ll work down the list until everything’s paid off.

 By restraining your spending habits and keeping your lifestyle down as you settle debts, you’ll be able to continue paying the same overall amount of money each month until you’re debt-free.